Frequently Asked Questions

 Organ transplantation is a surgical procedure that places a healthy organ from a donor into the body of a person in need.

-When a patient receives a diagnosis for their disease, their physician initiates the discussion about organ transplantation as a potential treatment option.
+When a patient receives a diagnosis for their disease, their physician may initiate a discussion about organ transplantation as a potential treatment option.

-Once both the patient and physician agree to proceed, the patient is referred to one of Ontario’s eight hospital transplant programs for an evaluation to determine suitability for transplantation.
-A comprehensive evaluation with the clinical team is the first step of the transplant assessment process.
+Should both the patient and physician agree to proceed with exploring organ transplantation as a potential treatment option, the patient is referred to one of Ontario’s eight transplant hospital programs for an evaluation to determine suitability for transplantation.
+A comprehensive evaluation with the transplant clinical team is the first step of the transplant assessment process.
 This may include medical and psychological evaluation with a transplant coordinator, transplant physician, nurse and social worker.
 During the evaluation process, patients will undergo thorough testing to determine if a transplant is the safest and best treatment option.

-If the transplant team determines that the patient is suitable for transplantation based on their evaluation and the patient chooses to proceed, they are then placed on the waitlist by the hospital transplant program.
-Patients on the list are categorized and matched with donors based on factors like blood type, health status and waiting time.
+If the transplant team determines that the patient is suitable for transplantation based on their evaluation and the patient chooses to proceed, they are then placed on the waitlist by the transplant hospital program.
+Patients on the waitlist are categorized and matched with donors based on factors like blood type, health status and waiting time.

-It's important to note that while Ontario Health (Trillium Gift of Life Network) plays a significant role in overseeing the donation and transplantation process, the actual decision to place a patient on the waitlist rests with the transplant program, based on their assessment of the patient's suitability for transplantation.
+It's important to note that while Ontario Health (Trillium Gift of Life Network) plays a significant role in overseeing the donation and transplantation process, the actual decision to place a patient on the waitlist rests with the transplant hospital program based on their assessment of the patient's suitability for transplantation.

-Ontario Health (Trillium Gift of Life Network) manages the donor and recipient matching and transplant process, including the recovery and transportation of donated organ(s) and/or tissue to the transplant hospital or appropriate tissue bank.
+Ontario Health (Trillium Gift of Life Network) manages the donor and recipient matching as well as the transplant process, including the recovery and transportation of donated organ(s) and/or tissue to the transplant hospital or appropriate tissue bank.

 It is impossible to predict exactly how long you will have to wait for an organ once you have been added to the wait list, but most patients wait months to years to receive a transplant.
-Factors affecting wait times include donor-recipient matching and the health of the patient.
+Factors affecting wait times include donor-recipient matching and the health of the patient awaiting transplant.

 Tissue wait lists are managed by individual physicians.
 Ontario Health (Trillium Gift of Life Network) coordinates the recovery of the tissue and ensures that it is delivered to the appropriate tissue bank which will process and distribute the tissue across the province for transplantation.